Heat Pump Services in Southeastern PA

-As all residents of Chester County know, winter is no joke in Pennsylvania!
-With average lows below freezing, your heat pump needs to be in top working order to keep your home warm in the winter and cool in the summer, so your family stays comfortable.
-Mattioni Plumbing, Heating & Cooling is your trusted resource for heat pump services in Chester County and the surrounding areas.
+As all residents of Pennsylvania know, winter is no joke here!
+With average lows below freezing, your heat pump needs to be in top working order to keep your home warm in the winter and cool in the summer so your family stays comfortable.
+Mattioni Plumbing, Heating & Cooling is your trusted resource for heat pump services in Southeastern PA.
 As a family-owned and -operated company, we do our best to keep your family safe and comfortable.
 With more than seven decades of experience and knowledge, we’re your local experts for professional heat pump maintenance, repair, and installation.

 Get your heat pump ready for winter and keep it going strong through the coldest nights and hottest days.
-Contact Mattioni Plumbing, Heating & Cooling for reliable heat pump service, replacement & installation in Chester County.
+Contact Mattioni Plumbing, Heating & Cooling at 610-400-8510 for reliable heat pump service, replacement, and installation.

 Heat Pump Repair

-If your heat pump breaks down, is unable to keep your home comfortable, or is making strange noises, it’s time to call in a professional.
+If your heat pump breaks down, cannot keep your home comfortable, or makes strange noises, it’s time to call a professional.
 The NATE-certified technicians at Mattioni Plumbing, Heating & Cooling are trained to work with all makes and models of heat pumps, so they can quickly and accurately diagnose any issues.
-They’ll get your heat pump working, perform any needed maintenance, and restore its efficiency.
+They’ll get your system working, perform maintenance, and restore efficiency.

 Common Heat Pump Problems

-Over our many decades of serving the Chester County area’s HVAC needs, we’ve diagnosed and repaired every heat pump problem imaginable.
-These are the most common issues we find in Chester County heat pumps:
+Over many decades of serving HVAC needs, we’ve diagnosed and repaired every HVAC system problem imaginable.
+These are the most common issues we find in heat pumps:

-- Faulty reversing valve – If this valve fails, your heat pump will be unable to switch from cooling mode to heating mode.
+- Faulty reversing valve: If this valve fails, your heat pump cannot switch from cooling to heating mode.

-- Electrical failure – Your heat pump relies on many electrical components to help it run its compressor and fan motors.
-When one of them fails, it needs to be replaced to get your heat pump working again.
+- Electrical failure: Your heat pump relies on many electrical components to help it run its compressor and fan motors.
+When one fails, it must be replaced to get your unit working again.

-- Outdoor unit is iced over – Your heat pump keeps itself from frosting over by running defrost cycles.
+- The outdoor unit is iced over: Your heat pump keeps itself from frosting over by running defrost cycles.
 If something causes the defrost function to fail, the outdoor unit can ice over.
 Working while covered in ice puts a lot of strain on your heat pump and can cause it to break down.